Skip to content

 Exhibitions in the North

-Contemporary artist and composer Liz Gre explores the spirit of Lindisfarne Castle through this sound and sculptural installation.
-The sculpture is inspired by the voices of Holy Island and made from weathered raw materials, such as salt, glass, sand and wind.
+Contemporary artist and composer Liz Gre explores the spirit of Lindisfarne Castle through this light, sound and sculptural installation.
+The sculpture is inspired by the elemental nature of Holy Island.
+Visitors are invited to engage with the piece physically, exploring cacophony, non-linear time, embodiment of place, co-existing memory and imagination.

 Exhibitions in the South West

-The world of William Blathwayt: Dyrham Park, Bath
+The World of William Blathwayt at Dyrham Park, South Gloucestershire

 Featuring short videos and interactive displays of collection items, the exhibition sets the scene in the 1690s when leading civil servant William Blathwayt set about rebuilding Dyrham Park.
 It introduces the transforming local, national and global climate of the period and links historic events and contemporary figures that shaped Blathwayt's world and influenced the place he called home.